arichtman/www.richtman.au/content/blog/keyless-aws-access-gcp/index.md

 (e.g. read a bucket).
 We don't want to hand out any long-lived keys or IAM users.
 We can't use IAM Identity Center, it only supports one Identity Provider and that's in use for our company workforce.
-We don't want to use SAML Identity Provider as it only supports the browser and copying credentials out of cookies is nasty.
+We don't want to use AWS's IAM _Identity Provider_ with [SAML](https://auth0.com/blog/how-saml-authentication-works/) as it only supports the browser and copying credentials out of cookies is nasty.

 ## Analysis

-Essentially, we tell AWS to trust GCP's attestations of users.
+Effectively, we tell AWS to trust GCP's attestations of users.
-Then, we rely on the signed JWT identity attestation, to know who's trying to access AWS.
+Then, we rely on the signed [JWT](https://www.jwt.io/introduction) identity attestation, to know who's trying to access AWS.
-From there, we pop them onto any resource or trust policy we like.
+By trusting this JWT attestation, we achieve *authentication*, we know *who* the user is.
+To achieve *authorization*, we allow certain _authenticated_ users to assume an AWS role.

 ![Keyless AWS access from GCP](./keyless-gcp-aws.drawio.svg)